 OH MY!
 Time sure does fly when you’re having fun!
-I can’t believe the end of summer 2019 is upon us already, but thankfully we’ve all made some lifelong friends and memories.
+I can’t believe the end of summer 2021 is upon us already, but thankfully we’ve all made some lifelong friends and memories.

-It’s sure to be an amazing last night, and a perfect way to end a perfect summer.
+Overall, it was an amazing last night, and a perfect way to end a perfect summer.

 Manny the Moose